 State of Education

-The impact of COVID-19 on teaching in Australia and New Zealand
+Educator perspectives on the impact of COVID-19 on teaching and learning in Australia and New Zealand

 A total of 2373 educators in Australia and 1183 in New Zealand responded to the survey questions on issues related directly to current COVID-era experience and practice, including: